 In order to remove as much subjectivity as possible, we’ve compiled a general list of guidelines.
 These are not all-inclusive, but they’re likewise not negotiable.
 Animazement staff and security reserve the right to tell you to change on a judgment call basis, so make sure you have a change of clothes or the cash to buy a wonderful Animazement t-shirt if you feel your outfit may be inappropriate.

 - Your outfit must cover you at least as well as a modest swimsuit would.
 (No thongs or other minimalist bottoms.
 No pasties, tape, or paint in lieu of a full coverage top.
 Also, obviously nothing transparent for these areas.)
+We reserve the right to lessen these restrictions after dark.

 - Your outfit must have shoes or sandals that ensure that no part of your foot touches the floor at any time.
 (RCC rules require that you wear shoes at all times.)